Amanda King MA, Registered Member BACP

 My aim is to provide a safe space where you can talk openly, without judgement, about what is going on for you now, and how it is impacting on your life.

 I see counselling as a collaborative endeavour.
 We are both active participants in the process.
-I won't tell you what to do, and although you might think that's what you want right now, you wouldn't thank me for it if I did.
-You know yourself better than anyone else.
+I won't tell you what to do, and although you might think that's what you want right now, it's important for you to make your own decisions.
 My job is to help you work out what is best for you.
 Although we will focus primarily on your current difficulties, I believe lasting change can only happen if you understand how your earliest experiences have shaped the person you are today.

 Identifying and exploring your feelings is an important part of therapy.
 This is not always easy as a lot of time people suppress painful feelings.
 However if you want to take control of your life rather than feel it is controlling you, you have to work to understand and accept your feelings.

-Therapy is about gaining self awareness so that you can make the changes you need so that you can live a more fulfilling and authentic life.
+Therapy is about gaining self awareness so that you can make the changes you need to live a more fulfilling and authentic life.

 Contact me for an initial session to talk about what is going on for you and how it is impacting on your life.